SoftMigue/heroes/README.md

-# Spring-boot-h2 Swagger
+# Spring Boot with H2 exposed via Swagger
-In this example I have used H2 as in memory database and rest web services are exposed via Swagger-UI.
+I have used H2 as in memory database and rest web services are exposed via Swagger.
 Project can be executed as follows:

  - mvn clean install